 - synthetic cathinones

 If you’re like many people, your spiral of increasing drug or alcohol use may have started as an attempt to manage symptoms of depression or anxiety.
-Of course, heavy use of alcohol or drugs doesn’t solve these problems; in fact, over time, it only makes them worse.
+Of course, heavy use of alcohol or drugs doesn’t solve these problems;, over time, it only makes them worse.

 You may be surprised to learn that mood problems have as much to do with the gut as they do with the brain.
-The gastrointestinal tract has over 100 million neurons (nerve cells), making it the second largest collection of neural or nerve tissue in the body (after the brain).
-Problems with the so-called gut brain may be involved in both mental health issues and addiction.
+The gastrointestinal tract has over 100 million neurons (nerve cells), making it the second most extensive collection of neural or nerve tissue in the body (after the brain).
+Problems with the so-called gut-brain may be involved in both mental health issues and addiction.

 One of the jobs of your digestive tract is to identify substances that may be toxic to the body.
-The gut wall provides a barrier to keep harmful substances out of the blood stream.
+The gut wall provides a barrier to keep harmful substances out of the bloodstream.
 Cortisol, the hormone our bodies produce under stress – including the difficult life circumstances that arise from addiction – can make the walls of the intestine overly permeable, allowing toxins and pathogens into the bloodstream.
-These toxins can lead to inflammation not just in the gut but also in the brain and can affect mood, sensitivity to stress – both of which can increase your risk for relapse.
+These toxins can lead to inflammation in the gut and brain and affect mood and sensitivity to stress, both of which can increase your risk for relapse.

-Aside from problems with gut permeability and nutrient absorption, alcohol and drugs simply put a strain on your digestive system.
-Gastrointestinal troubles like poor digestion and constipation are common in people with substance use disorders.
+Aside from problems with gut permeability and nutrient absorption, alcohol and drugs strain your digestive system.
+Gastrointestinal troubles like poor Digestion and constipation are typical in people with substance use disorders.

-Many of these problems will improve after you’ve been abstinent for a while, but you can feel better sooner by taking charge of your digestive health right now.
+Many of these problems will improve after abstaining for a while, but you can feel better sooner by taking charge of your digestive health right now.
 Here’s how:

 Manage constipation with magnesium.
 Constipation is common among people who use opiates such as prescription pain pills.
 To keep your bowels regular, take 400 to 800 mg of magnesium oxide every night at bedtime.
 I recommend using this every day, not only when constipation occurs.

 Take anti-inflammatory supplements.
-To reduce inflammation in the gut, take vitamins C and E. You may find it helpful to add N-acetyl cysteine, green or black tea, and the spice curcumin.
+To reduce inflammation in the gut, take vitamins C and E. You may find adding N-acetyl cysteine, green or black tea, and spice curcumin helpful.

-When you struggle with addiction, so many things are out of your control.
+Many things are out of your control when you struggle with addiction.
 Caring for your body by improving your digestive health is a simple way to be compassionate with yourself and support your healing as a whole person.

-Alcohol molecules are very small, so, when they hit your small intestine, they can easily pass through your gut wall and into your bloodstream, quickly creating that relaxed effect enjoyed after a glass of wine – the alcohol does indeed go straight to your head!
-Drinks containing carbonated bubbles are metabolized much quicker.
-On an empty stomach, the alcohol meets even less resistance from the gut.
-So it’s true: drinking after a meal can slow down the rate of absorption.
+Alcohol molecules are tiny, so, when they hit your small intestine, they can easily pass through your gut wall and into your bloodstream, quickly creating that relaxed effect enjoyed after a glass of wine – the alcohol does indeed go straight to your head!
+Drinks containing carbonated bubbles are metabolized much quicker, and on an empty stomach, the alcohol meets even less resistance from the gut.
+So it’s true: drinking after a meal can slow down the absorption rate.

-While your stomach can breakdown some alcohol molecules, a small amount of alcohol is excreted directly through your urine, breath, and sweat.
-But the ADH in your liver is responsible for neutralizing the majority of the alcohol you consume.
+While your stomach can break down some alcohol molecules, a small amount of alcohol is excreted directly through your urine, breath, and sweat.
+But the ADH in your liver is responsible for neutralizing most alcohol you consume.
 On average, it takes 1 hour for your body to break down one alcoholic drink.
-But this is not a hard and fast rule – often it can take hours for your liver to metabolize one drink.
-The size of one standard drink corresponds to:
+But this is not a hard and fast rule – often, it can take hours for your liver to metabolize one drink.
+The size of one standard glass corresponds to: